jaswanth-227/Anomaly-Detection-Model/README.md

-Anomaly Detection: Attention-Fusion & Transformer-VAE This repository features an advanced multi-stage machine learning pipeline developed to detect security attacks by synthesizing unsupervised outlier detection with deep latent feature extraction.
-The system is specifically optimized for Identity Compromise detection as part of the ISR Labs Bootcamp.
+ Anomaly Detection using Attention-Fusion & Transformer-VAE

+A hybrid approach that leverages the power of deep learning and unsupervised learning for precise anomaly detection with low false positive rates for identity compromise attacks.
 📌 Overview

 The proposed solution offers an advanced multi-stage anomaly detection system that incorporates the following:

-🧠 Deep learning-based feature extraction using a Transformer-based Variational Autoencoder (VAE) 🔍 Multiple unsupervised anomaly detection models
+🧠 Deep learning-based feature extraction using a Transformer-based Variational Autoencoder (VAE)

+🔍 Multiple unsupervised anomaly detection models

-🎯 An Attention-based fusion mechanism for the final prediction The proposed solution is well-suited for modern enterprise security scenarios where attackers use mimicry attacks.
+🎯 An Attention-based fusion mechanism for the final prediction

+The proposed solution is well-suited for modern enterprise security scenarios where attackers use mimicry attacks.

 🚀 Methodology & Architecture